01-edu/public/docs/database-structure.md

 - endAt: The timestamp for the end of the event.
 - registrationId: The registration to the event.
 - objectId: The object that is used to generate the event.
-- parentId: The parent id of the event is based on.
+- parentId: The immediate event ancestor.
+The parent event.
 - status: Confirmation that the event finished correctly (NULL or done for now).
 - path: The path of the event (the relative url of the event).
 - campus: The campus that contains the event.